<?xml version="1.0" encoding="UTF-8"?>

 <p><strong>Possible problem:</strong><br />

-- AC adapter failed and the battery discharged completely.
-First of all, test the AC adapter.
-If it&#8217;s dead, replace the adapter.<br />
+&#8211; The AC adapter failed and the battery has no charge left.
+In this case test the AC adapter with a voltmeter.
+If it&#8217;s dead, replace it with a new one.<br />

-- DC jack separated from the motherboard (or DC jack broken) and the laptop doesn&#8217;t get any power from the AC adapter.
+&#8211; DC jack failed and the motherboard doesn&#8217;t receive any power from the adapter.
 In this case the DC jack has to be replaced.<br />

-<p>Here are some tips for testing <a title="Testing laptop adapter and jack" href="http://www.laptoprepair101.com/laptop/2008/07/17/laptop-battery-stops-charging-when-move-power-cord/">laptop AC adapter and DC jack connector</a>.</p>
+<p>Here are some tips for testing <a title="Testing laptop adapter and jack" href="https://www.laptoprepair101.com/laptop-battery-stops-charging-when-move-power-cord/">AC adapter and DC jack</a>.</p>

-<p>Also, make sure to read step-by-step instructions for <a title="Fix dead laptop" href="http://www.laptoprepair101.com/laptop/2008/06/14/laptop-dead-troubleshoot-the-problem/">troubleshooting dead laptops</a>.</p>
+<p>Also, make sure to read step-by-step instructions for <a title="Fix dead laptop" href="https://www.laptoprepair101.com/laptop-dead-troubleshoot-the-problem/">troubleshooting dead laptops</a>.</p>

 <blockquote><p><strong>Problem 2.</strong><br />

-<p><img class="alignnone" title="Troubleshoot laptop" src="http://www.laptoprepair101.com/wp-images/troubleshoot-dead-laptop/test-laptop-motherboard-10.jpg" alt="" width="450" height="337" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="Troubleshoot laptop" src="https://www.laptoprepair101.com/wp-images/troubleshoot-dead-laptop/test-laptop-motherboard-10.jpg" alt="" width="450" height="337" /></p>

-<p><strong>Problem description:</strong> The laptop turns on, LED lights on the laptop turn on, cooling fan works but nothing appears on the screen.
+<p>The laptop turns on, power LED lights up, cooling fan works but nothing appears on the screen.
 The screen is completely black and blank.
-There is no image on the screen at all, not even a very dim image.</p>
+There is no image on the screen at all.</p>

 <p><strong>Possible problem:</strong><br />

-- This problem could be related to the memory failure.
-It&#8217;s possible one of the memory modules failed and the laptop doesn&#8217;t turn on because of that.
+&#8211; This can be memory failure.
+It&#8217;s possible one of the memory modules failed.
 In this case you can try reseating memory modules to make sure they are making good contact with the slot.
-You can try removing memory modules one by one and test the laptop with only one memory module installed.
-You can try replacing memory modules with new modules.<br />
+You can try removing memory modules one by one and test the laptop with only one module installed.
+You can try replacing memory modules.<br />

-- If reseating/replacing memory modules doesn&#8217;t help, try removing the hard drive, DVD drive, modem, wireless card, keyboard, etc&#8230; In other words, disassemble the laptop to bare minimum and test again.
+&#8211; If reseating/replacing memory doesn&#8217;t help, try removing the hard drive, DVD drive, modem, wireless card, keyboard, etc&#8230; In other words, disassemble the laptop to bare minimum and test again.
 If the laptop still doesn&#8217;t turn on, most likely you have failed motherboard or processor.</p>

-<p>Read this guide for <a title="Barebone laptop troubleshooting" href="http://www.laptoprepair101.com/laptop/2008/06/14/laptop-dead-troubleshoot-the-problem/">barebone laptop troubleshooting</a>.</p>
+<p>Read this guide for <a title="Barebone laptop troubleshooting" href="https://www.laptoprepair101.com/laptop-dead-troubleshoot-the-problem/">bare bone system troubleshooting</a>.</p>

 <blockquote><p><strong>Problem 3.</strong><br />